coderedcorp/coderedcms/docs/features/blocks/contentblocks/latestpages.rst

     :alt: The Latest Pages block as displayed on the website.

     The Latest Pages block as displayed on the website.

+.. versionadded:: 2.1

+   Miniview templates were added in Wagtail CRX 2.1

 .. deprecated:: 2.1